Murder of Wu Shuoyan: Reactions

-Chinese authorities claimed that the perpetrators belonged to the Church of Almighty God, and this version was widely reported in the immediate aftermath of the murder and beyond by mainstream Western media.
-Even prior to the attack, the sect had been banned in China, and in the wake of the murder, authorities engaged in widespread arrests of Church of Almighty God members.
-Representatives from the Church of Almighty God publicly condemned the murder, claiming it had been committed by "psychopaths" who had nothing to do with them.
+Chinese authorities stated that the perpetrators belonged to Eastern Lightning.
+Mainstream Western media largely stated the same.
+Even prior to the attack, the sect had been banned in China, and in the wake of the murder, authorities engaged in widespread arrests of Eastern Lightning members.
+Representatives from Eastern Lightning publicly condemned the murder, stating it had been committed by "psychopaths" who had nothing to do with them.

-Covering the trial in 2014, The Beijing News, a daily newspaper owned by the Beijing Committee of the Chinese Communist Party, but with a reputation of independent reporting, published on August 22, 2014 (one day after the trial), two articles casting doubts on the official version.
+Covering the trial in 2014, The Beijing News, a daily newspaper owned by the Beijing Committee of the Chinese Communist Party, but with a reputation of independent reporting, published on 22 August 2014 (one day after the trial), two articles casting doubts on the official version.
 Reporter Yang Feng published the confessions of the main defendants during the trial, including passages where both Lü Yingchun and Zhang Fan claimed that theirs was a different "Almighty God" church from the one also known as Eastern Lightning and whose leader is Zhao Weishan.
 While Eastern Lightning worships as Almighty God a woman called Yang Xiangbin, the group responsible for the murder believed that God had simultaneously incarnated as a single soul shared by the two female bodies of Lü Yingchun and Zhang Fan.
 As reported by Yang Feng, Zhang Fan stated at trial that, "I am God in his substance.
 Lü Yingchun is also God in his substance.
 The relationship between Lü Yingchun and me is, we are two bodies in the flesh but we share a same soul."
 She went on to say that, "the 'Almighty God Church' I believe in is not a cult, while Zhao Weishan's 'Church of Almighty God' is a cult."

 Yang Feng also reported that Lü Yingchun stated, "The state has defined Zhao Weishan's fake 'Church of Almighty God as a cult organization.
 We also call them 'evil spirits.'
 Only Zhang Fan and I, the eldest sons, represent the true 'Almighty God Church.'
 Zhang Fan and I are the only true spokespersons for the 'Almighty God.'
 The state crackdown deals with Zhao Weishan's 'Almighty God,' not our 'Almighty God.'
 They are fake 'Almighty Gods.'
 We are the real ones."